News from Stephanie Bennett

 July 2001 Time for a little R&R. Drove up the California coast from Los Angeles to Carmel and Monterey, camping out at various off-the-beaten-track state, national and regional parks along the way (such as Lake Cachuma and Montana de Oro).
 Did the tourist thing at Hearst Castle (the palatial home of early-20th-century millionaire William Randolph Hearst) - spectacular and worth seeing, but not nearly as beautiful or moving as the full moon to whom I played my harp one night atop a windswept hill in Laguna Seca.

 June 2001 I played for the President of Israel at an event in Beverly Hills.
 I didn't get a snapshot of us together like I did with Her Excellency the President of Ireland, but you can click here to see the engraved invitation!
-Security was understandably thorough, so the harp and I had to be inspected for weapons by the friendly Secret Service agents before being cleared to enter.
+Security was understandably thorough, so the harp and I had to be inspected for weapons by the friendly Secret Service agents & their bomb-sniffing dogs before being cleared to enter.
 I'm happy to report that all went peacefully!

 April 2001 I've finished making my new CD!
 On the "At Peace" label of relaxation music (especially targeted for the benefit of massage therapists, or anyone else who needs to relax or help others relax), the new recording, entitled AVALON, contains my arrangements of traditional Celtic tunes (and two Celtic compositions of my own - I wrote them in Ireland, you see).
 I played harp on every song, of course (nylon-strung Celtic, wire-strung Celtic, and pedal harp).
-A few other wonderful musicians are also featured, including Eric Rigler on Uilleann pipes (Irish bagpipes) (Eric played on the scores to TITANIC and BRAVEHEART, as well as many other projects); Susan Craig Winsberg on flutes, recorders and pennywhistles; Laura Halladay on flute and low whistles; and Stefanie Fife on cello.
+A few other wonderful musicians are also featured, including Eric Rigler on Uilleann pipes (Irish bagpipes) (Eric played on the scores to TITANIC and BRAVEHEART); Susan Craig Winsberg on flutes, recorders and pennywhistles; Laura Halladay on flute and low whistles; and Stefanie Fife on cello.
 I'm very pleased with how it turned out and I can't wait for you to hear it!

 harp